 On the 16th of October 2013, I was invited to speak at a project management event run by Alex Mortimer of the University of Hertfordshire.
-In the talk I explained some of the combination of methods we use here to plan, lead, manage, design, develop, support and market enterprise level projects that include complex web portals, web apps and software as a service.
+In the talk I explained some of the methods we use here to plan, lead, manage, design, develop, support and market enterprise level projects that include complex web portals, web apps and software as a service.

 We utilise many methods from lean including the kanban board, the andon cord and the principles of build, measure and learn.
 This is reflected in Cyber-Duck’s ethos of going for a ‘less is more’ approach by focusing on a minimal marketable feature set (MMS) and obtaining validated learning and actionable analytics before new or more features are developed.
 This was emphasised in one of the slides where I explained how it is important to manage stakeholder expectations by saying “No” to impossible deadlines and that “Heroes only live in movies”.

 Over the years, we have perfected the use of Agile principles borrowed primarily from Scrum.
 An underlying factor when working on a project with a fixed price and deadline is to outline the requirements from the outset, yet embracing and flexing the product based on real user feedback during production.
 Other Scrum principles that are used at Cyber-Duck include end of day reports, daily standups, gauging velocity during the project, sprinting together as a team and getting the team to manage key parts of the project as opposed to having a dominant project manager.